 What are the symptoms of an infected mosquito bite?

-There are quite a few different symptoms that can be attributed to an infected mosquito bite and that might indicate that you have an allergic reaction to the mosquito bite or you have been infected with one of the more common mosquito carried diseases.
+There are quite a few different symptoms that can be attributed to an infected mosquito bite and which might indicate that you either are having an allergic reaction to the mosquito bite or that you have been infected with one of the more common diseases carried by mosquitoes.

 Having a mosquito bite allergy is not very common among adults because most adults have built up a resistance to the allergens that are transmitted by mosquitoes when they bite.
 These allergens can be found in the saliva of mosquitoes.